 We scale up clean cooling solutions.

-Clean Cooling Collaborative (formerly K-CEP) is an initiative of ClimateWorks Foundation focused on transforming the cooling sector and making efficient, climate-friendly cooling accessible for all.
+Clean Cooling Collaborative (formerly K-CEP) is an initiative of ClimateWorks Foundation focused on transforming the cooling sector and making efficient, climate-friendly cooling for all a reality.

 About us